dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 The $$\Phi_{k}$$ variable indicates the direction of the neuron's maximally exciting image, or MEI.
 As the name implies, this image tells us what feature the neuron is most excited about in the world.
 In biological and artificial neural networks, the MEI features vary in complexity as one ascends a hierarchy of processing stages, from simple edges at the lowest levels to faces and complex objects at the highest levels.
-Both neuroscientists and deep learning researchers often use a neuron's MEI to label that neuron, for example as a "vertical edge detector" or a "dog detector."
+Both neuroscientists and artificial intelligence researchers often use a neuron's MEI to label that neuron, for example as a "vertical edge detector" or a "dog detector."
 All of this matters when we think about an adversarial attack on the neuron.

 For both neurons, as we take steps in the adversarial direction, the output will look more and more like the neuron's MEI.